Uvez/Responsive_tests/README.md

 To run your tests in headless mode

-- In Visual Studio Code, open the terminal.
+- In Vscode, open the terminal.
 For cross-browser testing, use the following command:

   `npm run test`